For this church:

 Bassetlaw and Bawtry Deanery

-A temporary chapel was erected at Holbeck in 1890.
 St Winifred’s was built on the Welbeck Estate in 1913-16 for the Duke of Portland, to the design of D McIntyre, Clerk of Works, approved by Louis Ambler, architect.
+It replaced an iron chapel erected on the same site in 1889.

 It is a towerless neo-Norman stone building based on Steetley church.
 There is a nave, with round arches and columns, chancel, round apse, north aisle, north porch and a single bell turret on the west end.